On the Astrophysical Origin of Binary Black Hole Subpopulations: A Tale of Three Channels?: Population Analysis

-Here, we present detailed methodologies, additional results, and demonstrations that supplement and validate the findings delineated in the main body of this \textit{Letter}.
-In particular, we present (in order): \begin{enumerate} \item Details of our population analysis framework, \item Model comparison studies: variations in functional forms and priors, \item Variation of astrophysical metrics with functional forms and priors, \item Prior-predictive distributions, \item Additional tests of model misspecification, \item Comparison of marginal distributions and mass-based transitions with the previous findings of data-driven analyses, and \item A demonstration of how properties of the effective spin distribution can elucidate astrophysically crucial trends in the population properties of component spin magnitudes and orientations. \end{enumerate} \emph{Population Analysis} --- The results presented in this work were obtained through Bayesian hierarchical inference using a three-component mixture model for the joint distribution of BBH primary masses~$(m_1)$, mass ratios~$(q)$, effective aligned~$(\chi_{eff})$ and precessing~$(\chi_p)$ spins, and redshifts~$(z)$, which takes the following form: \begin{widetext}
+The results presented in this work were obtained through Bayesian hierarchical inference using a three-component mixture model for the joint distribution of BBH primary masses~$(m_1)$, mass ratios~$(q)$, effective aligned~$(\chi_{eff})$ and precessing~$(\chi_p)$ spins, and redshifts~$(z)$, which takes the following form: \begin{widetext}

 \end{widetext} where $R_0$ is the local rate per comoving volume~$(V)$ and source-frame time~$(\frac{T_{obs}}{1+z})$, $f_i$ is the branching fraction of the formation channel contributing dominantly to the $ith$ component, and $\kappa_i$ its corresponding redshift evolution parameter~\citep{Fishbach:2018edt}.
 Here, $\vec{\Lambda}_\theta^{i}$ represents additional hyperparameters that control the shape of the distribution function of the BBH parameter $\theta$ for the \textit{ith} component.
 Our mixture components are constructed from simple functional forms, which are delineated in the next section.
-See also Refs.~\citep{Tiwari:2020otp, Tiwari:2021yvr, Tiwari:2025oah}, who use generic mixtrue models for a flexible reconstruction of the joint BBH population distribution.
+See also \cite{Tiwari:2020otp, Tiwari:2021yvr, Tiwari:2025oah}, who use generic mixtrue models for a flexible reconstruction of the joint BBH population distribution.